Nolan Arenado Player Props: Cardinals vs. Marlins

 Nolan Arenado At The Plate

-- Arenado has had an RBI in 32 games this season (39.5%), including 14 multi-RBI outings (17.3%).
-He has also driven home three or more of his team's runs in seven contests.
+- Arenado has an RBI in 33 of 82 games this season, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.